Stock market today: Wall Street tumbles as bank fears erupt - ExBulletin

 Helping to support stocks despite all the worries was a significantly better than expected earnings season.
 S&P 500 companies are still on track for a second consecutive quarter of declining earnings, but results have generally been better than expected.

-Ball gained 13.4% after the maker of aluminum cans and other packaging reported stronger-than-expected profits.
+Ball gained 16.1% after the maker of aluminum cans and other packaging reported stronger-than-expected profits.
+Royal Caribbean rose 7% after its last quarter results were better than expected.

-Kenvue, the consumer health care company spun off from Johnson & Johnson, soared 22.3% on its first listing after its IPO.
-Its brands include Band-Aids, Listerine and Tylenol.
+Shopify jumped 27.8% after posting a profit instead of the loss analysts expected.
+The e-commerce company also said it was selling off the two biggest parts of its distribution network and abandoning its logistics ambitions.

+At the end of the day, Apple’s earnings report will be released.
+It’s the most influential stock on Wall Street because it’s the biggest, and it follows a parade of better-than-expected reports from other Big Tech stocks.

 AP Business Writers Joe McDonald and Matt Ott contributed.